vuw-research-computing/raapoi-tools/docs/index.md

  module load python/3.6.3
  python3 project1.py

 ```

 This will request 2 CPUs and 4GB of memory (2GB per CPU) and a runtime of 3 days 12 hours.
 We are requesting that this job be run on the main partition, it will then load the environment module for python version 3.6.3 and run a python script called project1.py.
 Any output from the script will be placed in your home directory in a file named project1.out and any error information in a file called project1.err.
 If you do not specify an output or error file, the default files will have the form of Slurm-jobID.o and Slurm-jobID.e and will be located in the directory from which you ran _sbatch_.

 NOTE:  We have this example script available to copy on the cluster, you can type the following to copy it to your home directory:

   `cp /home/software/vuwrc/examples/batch/myjob.sh ~/myjob.sh`

 The ~/ in front of the file is a short-cut to your home directory path.
-You will want to edit this file accordingly.**Simple Interactive example**
+You will want to edit this file accordingly.

+## Interactive jobs

 One of the basic job submittal tools is the command srun

 For example, say I want to start a job to run an interactive R session.
 Once logged into the cluster I can:

 ```
   module load R/3.5.1
   srun --pty --cpus-per-task=2 --mem=2G  --time=2-00:00 --partition=main R